UBS Wealth Management Americas client assets, and costs, rise

-NEW YORK (Reuters) - Revenue at UBS AG’s U.S. brokerage unit inched up at the end of 2014 as clients of newly hired brokers transferred fee-generating assets to the firm, brokers made more interest-generating loans and customer trading accelerated in a rising stock market.
+NEW YORK, Feb 10 (Reuters) - Revenue at UBS AG’s U.S. brokerage unit inched up at the end of 2014 as clients of newly hired brokers transferred fee-generating assets to the firm, brokers made more interest-generating loans and customer trading accelerated in a rising stock market.

 Expenses rose more than profits on growing compensation costs.
 Pretax operating profit at UBS Wealth Management Americas fell 15 percent from both the year-earlier fourth-quarter and the third quarter of 2014 to $217 million.